-Images are extremely important on an ecommerce site.
+Product images are extremely important on an e-commerce site.
 Customers rely on the images to help them decide whether the product is what they are looking for and if it is good quality.
 Avoid blurry or pixelated images, or as mentioned above images that take too long to load.
 Instead, aim to have clear photos with a plain background that have been compressed to load quickly.
 If possible have several images of each product from varying angles for customers to see.

 5) Branding and Styling

 E-commerce sites can all begin to look the same to visitors so make your branding clear.
 This goes beyond simple logo and colour scheme – instil personality so that you are more memorable than competitors.

 When designing your site think about your target market and aim to choose a style that will appeal to them.
 For example, a product aimed at over 50’s will be different from a site aimed at 20 to 30-year-olds.

 6) Seo and Social Media

 Don’t underestimate the importance of Search Engine Optimisation (SEO) in e-commerce website design.
 There is no point having any website if it can’t be found in search results.

 Elements such as the page and product headings should be optimised.
 A web developer or SEO strategist can implement a strategy to help rank your website above competitors’.